Adapter Training¶

 Tip

-export TRAIN_FILE=/path/to/dataset/wiki.train.raw
+export TRAIN_FILE=/path/to/dataset/train

-export TEST_FILE=/path/to/dataset/wiki.test.raw
+export VALIDATION_FILE=/path/to/dataset/validation

-python run_language_modeling.py \
+python run_mlm.py \

 --do_train \